nickbearman/r-geodemographic-analysis-20140710/geodemographic-analysis.md

 5      Transient Communities         2a            ..
 2a2
 ```

+## Graphs of Individual Newspaper Titles (optional)

+We also have the index scores for individual newspaper titles (https://raw.githubusercontent.com/nickbearman/r-geodemographic-analysis-20140710/master/newspapers_full.csv).
+If you have time, see if you can make a graph for one of these newspapers, using the code above to help.
+Remember to change the axis label as well!

 ## Lunch

 This is where I am planning to break for lunch, depending how the timing goes.
 If you get to this point before lunch, feel free to experiment with the code you have been using and see if you can apply some of it to your own data.

-We also have the index scores for individual newspaper titles (https://raw.githubusercontent.com/nickbearman/r-geodemographic-analysis-20140710/master/newspapers_full.csv).
-If you have time, see if you can make a graph for one of these newspapers.
-Remember to change the axis label as well!

 ## Mapping the Data